 Lewis Hamilton questions why Vitaly Petrov named Portuguese GP steward

-Petrov, who competed in 57 F1 races, was recently quoted as being critical of Hamilton and kneeling protests; FIA responds in statement
+Petrov, who competed in 57 F1 races, was recently quoted as being critical of Hamilton and kneeling protests; FIA responds in statement; LGBTQ+ in motorsport movement Racing Pride expresses "concern"

 By James Galloway